cdepillabout/cabal2nixWithoutIFD/README.md

 be slower than just doing things with native Nix, and it is not allowed in Nixpkgs.

-The `callCabal2nixWithoutIFD` function provided by this repo is written in Nix, so it doesn't have either of the above downsides.
+This repo provides a `callCabal2nixWithoutIFD` function that is written in Nix, so it doesn't have either of the above downsides.
 Cabal files are parsed in Nix directly, so IFD is not needed.

 Internally, this `callCabal2nixWithoutIFD` function is written in PureScript and transpiled to Nix using [PureNix](https://github.com/purenix-org/purenix).
 Writing a parser for a complicated format like a Cabal file is much more reasonable in a language like PureScript than Nix itself.

-While this repo is just a proof-of-concept, this is an approach that could potentially be expanded to write a full parser for `.cabal` files.
+While this repo is just a proof-of-concept, this approach of writing a complicated parser in PureNix could reasonably be extended to write a full parser for `.cabal` files.
+Writing a similar parser directly in raw Nix would be considerably more difficult.

-## Running
+## Compiling PureScript Code to Nix

 Compiling `purescript-cabal-parser` to Nix can be done with the following steps.